junxit/us-congress-bills-112/metadata.md

 - 2012-09-10 — Mr. Lungren, Daniel E. moved to suspend the rules and agree to the resolution.
 - 2012-09-10 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5744)
 - 2012-09-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5744)
+- 2012-09-11 — Received in the Senate and referred to the Committee on Rules and Administration.